Spring in Andalucia often means rainy days – which are not ideal if you’re traveling with kids.

 Staying with a marine theme, this museum – also located on the riverbank, this time next to Torre Seville (the 145-metre tower just outside the centre) – charts the navigational adventures of Spain’s New World sea captains, who sailed across the ocean at risk from pirates, shipwrecks, mutiny and more to discover.

 A futuristic sea of LED lights, which fade on and off to simulate waves, greetS you as you arrive.
 You can see model ships, including the Victoria, flagship of Magellan’s fleet which eventually completed the world’s first circumnavigation, and historical items from the Spanish conquest of the Americas, such as slave’s manacles and an Amazonian headdress.
+This is a fantastic kid-friendly option for a rainy say in Seville.

 The pavilion, which was built for Expo 92 (the Universal Exposition held in Seville in 1992), often houses temporary exhibitions in addition to the permanent collection.
 Look out for special events during the Magellan fifth centenary celebrations.